 A/N: This is my first fan-fic.
 I'm sorry for the OOCness of some characters but I really hope you like it.
 I will be updating ASAP.

 "Hey Flame head!
 When you gonna grow some muscles?"
-Gray asked while walking on the path with Erza and Natsu.
-Natsu looks annoyed and irritated.
+Gray asked while walking on the path along with Erza and Natsu, both of which looked annoyed and irritated.

 "Whaaat?"
-Natsu now protesting.
-"I thought you said this path was a straight shot."
+Natsu protested.
+"I thought you said this path was a straight shot!"

 "Nope."
 Gray said with an evil grin, now pulling his shirt back over his head.
 "And it looks like I get to be the one to knock you out this time."